-Brand Identity - The other components of the Brand Strategy make clear that the Brand Identity is a product, not the origin of the Brand.
+- Brand Identity The other components of the Brand Strategy make clear that the Brand Identity is a product, not the origin of the Brand.
 It is only when the community has internalized and adopted the Brand Promise that a relevant Brand Identity emerges that may include logos, tag lines, and marketing collateral.
 In this case, a multi-pronged approach to the brand identity is appropriate and imaginable.
 The Indigo Corridor will have certain identity aspects that are managed by multiple parties.
-They should be consistent in message and depiction of the brand, but do not need to be homogenous.

-- Branding Tactics The branding tactics are the actual means used to achieve the branding strategy.
+They should be consistent in message and depiction of the brand, but do not need to be homogenous. - Branding Tactics The branding tactics are the actual means used to achieve the branding strategy.
 The tactics are specific activities and actions that can be divided amongst a variety of stewards, stakeholders or affinity groups to advance the brand.
 The tactics may also introduce variation by location.
 The Corridor is intended to be reinforced by the brand strategy, but brand tactics may break the overall objectives down differently from Station Area to Station Area. - Branding Tools The branding tools are the specific techniques, programs, investments or assistance that supports both the brand strategy and brand tactics.
 The branding tools may vary by location and will vary over time.
 Certain tools will prove ineffective, new tools will emerge; other tools may need to be invented.
 These are the specific implements designed to advance the brand for the Corridor. - Brand Assessments As suggested in the branding tools description, evaluation and assessment is an important component in the long term management of a brand.
 The effectiveness of specific tactics and tools can be evaluated using surveys, measuring results or tracking statistics.
 Brand assessment should occur at all levels and components of the brand strategy.
 It is important to consider the brand strategy as a dynamic tool that must evolve with the community.
-What may have been relevant at the beginning may change over time as the Indigo communities evolve.